RyanClementsHax/notes/cloud/aws/ec2.md

     - create an ami from the snapshot
     - copy the ami into a different region
 - best practice to stop instance before taking snapshot, but can take a snapshot while the instance is running
+- stopping an instance preserves its EBS volume
+- terminating an instance removes its volumes
+  - good to prevent continued charging for ebs volumes associated with an instance you dont use

 ## Instance store
 - ephemeral